“Read myths. They teach you that you can turn inward, and you begin to get the message of the symbols.” ~ Joseph Campbell.

 The Hiding Space

-Some children find refuge in quiet creativity, such as art, music, and writing, or in the hustle of physical sports.
+Some children find refuge in quiet creativity, such as art, music, and writing, or in the hustle of physical team sports.
 It is anything that asks them to be present in a body and a moment, rather than to navigate an adversarial emotional terrain.
 These are not signs of a child lost to you.
 These are signs of a child still trying to find steady ground beneath their feet.

 There is one more layer to this dynamic to consider.
 The child’s mask is not made in isolation.
 Experts describe that its creation is often reinforced by the new world built around them.
-An allied parent’s new partner or spouse is fed and now likely holds a portrait of the targeted parent, painted entirely by one hand and confirmed by the conditioned child, too often, without ever having questioned it or ever having met the targeted parent.
-This alone should be a red flag for any new partner or spouse, especially when they learn the couple had been together for a long time.
-This may hold true for some extended family and friends who absorbed the allied parents’ version of events.
-When trusted adults in the child’s orbit reflect back the same narrative, the beliefs they have adopted become entrenched, but not because they are true.
-If you are someone in the allied parent orbit, especially if you are the new partner or stepparent, or if you are the extended family member who has only ever heard one account that mismatches the history of what you know firsthand about their marriage, it is worth pausing to genuinely consider the narrative before you become an unwitting participant in the child’s harm.
+An alienating parent’s new partner or spouse is fed and now likely holds a portrait of the targeted parent, painted entirely by one hand and confirmed by the now conditioned child, too often, without ever having questioned it or ever having met the targeted parent.
+This alone should be a red flag for any new partner or spouse, and especially when they learn the couple had been together for a long time.
+Deliberately keeping two adults who are both involved in a child’s life apart is a grave concern, and the new partner should pause and question why a wall is being built.
+This may hold true for some extended family and friends who unwittingly absorbed the allied parents’ version of events.
+When trusted adults in the child’s orbit reflect back the same narrative, the beliefs become entrenched in the child, but not because they are true.

 Experts describe a hallmark of this dynamic as a parent-child relationship that was loving and intact before the separation and divorce, and then seemingly swiftly collapsed afterward without proportionate cause.
 That is not the portrait of a bad, dangerous, or unworthy parent.
 It is the portrait of a forced broken bond.
 All adults in a child’s life who are willing to ask questions rather than blindly confirm what they are being told may be among the most important people that child has.